AITIS-s-r-o/GuiTask/README.md

 ### What To Do

-On images of Task 1 above you could see various visual effects.
+In images of Task 1 above you could see various visual effects.
 All those should be redesigned here in Task 2.
 This includes, but is not limited to

 * hover, pressed effects for all buttons: